mimiyin/coding-for-emotional-impact/Syllabus.md

 ### Weeks 2, 3: And Again, This Time With Feeling...
 - Drumming Exercise
+- Patterns that swell with anticipation and die off
+- Repeating patterns using arithmetic and simple periodic wave functions.
 - Math Review: What is a wave function anyway?
-- Repeating patterns using arithmetic and simple periodic wave functions.
 - Modulating wave functions with frequency and amplitude.
 - Recursive wave functions.

-##### HW 2: Assign an arbitrary emotion to each student.
+##### HW 2: Assign an arbitrary emotion to each person.
 Create 3 computational interpretations of your emotion by simply animating a rectangle on the screen with a wave function.
 Ask at least 3 people how it makes them feel.
 No leading questions!
 ##### HW 3: Apply it to your medium of choice.

 ### Weeks 4, 5: Playing with Timing and Pacing and Pacing and Timing